aaronsaray/aaronsaray.com/content/blog/localized-dates-in-php.markdown

 So, now we know we have two functions that do rather similar things, its time to find out how to actually get them something to work with.

-### time - current time measured in seconds
+## `time` - current time measured in seconds

 Ok - so we have date and gmdate which take optional second parameters of a timestamp - so how do we pump them full of information besides the current time?
 Using `time()` of course!  `time()` returns the number of seconds since `1/1/70 0:0:0 GMT`.
 Now, since this is the # of seconds from a GMT date, to a GMT date, its a perfect candidate for both functions!
 Want to see a nice display of a timestamp in GMT - the local method you may have stored it in? - send it into `gmdate()`.
 Want to see what that time that really was in your timezone?
 Use `date()`.

 Ok - display and content - we've got them.
-Now, lets tie it all together in something that is useful to the end user and website.
+Now, let's tie it all together in something that is useful to the end user and website.

-### Date Storage, User Information, and Display
+## Date Storage, User Information, and Display

-Ok, so the biggest thing to remember, lets always store our time with the `time()` output - this gives us a proper and accurate GMT time, no need to worry about Daylight savings, moving servers, etc.  (using datestamp/timestamp formats in mysql is a topic for a full other article - at this point, we're just using an integer to store our dates).
-Ok, now with our proper GMT, lets always use gmdate() to format our date as well.
+Ok, so the biggest thing to remember, let's always store our time with the `time()` output - this gives us a proper and accurate GMT time, no need to worry about Daylight savings, moving servers, etc.  (using datestamp/timestamp formats in mysql is a topic for a full other article - at this point, we're just using an integer to store our dates).
+Ok, now with our proper GMT, let's always use gmdate() to format our date as well.
 This way, we never accidentally introduce a timezone offset to our date.
 We need two other things yet, is it daylight savings time - and what is the user's timezone.

 Daylight savings time can be returned using `gmdate('I')` - which will give 1 if daylight savings, and 0 if not.
 This will equate to keeping the standard offset or adding an hour to it.
 For example, Central time is -6 offset, but with daylight savings time active, its +1 hour - so -5 offset.
 1 small caveat, you may not need to use this calculation if that user's timezone does not have DST.

 Finally, the user's offset.
 You should store this with the user record.
 For example, when storing my record, I would expect to see -6 for central time.

-### A real life code example
+## A real life code example

-Ok, lets see our code now in practice.
+Ok, let's see our code now in practice.

 First off, Aaron comes to the website at `7:30p jan 5th, 2009 Central (1:30AM on january 6th, 2009 GMT)`.
 He posts an entry.